 Josh graduated from Florida State University in August 2014 with a Bachelor of Science in economics.
 He then moved to Birmingham, Alabama, where he earned his MBA from Samford University.
 While in Samford’s evening program, Josh worked for Sterne, Agee & Leach as a margin analyst and then for a small financial planning firm as an associate.
 After moving back home to Orlando, he worked for CNL Securities, where he supported several teams of wholesalers.

-In his free time, Josh enjoys playing basketball, watching sports, and spending time with his wife, Haley, and their yellow lab, Reggie.
+In his free time, Josh enjoys playing basketball, watching sports, and spending time with his wife, Haley, their son, Jack, and their yellow lab, Reggie.
 They are avid supporters of FSU sports and Young Life.

 As someone who doesn’t know much about cars, I am very thankful for the mechanics in my life.
 Driving home from my mechanic that day, I thought about how I’d never go back to that tire store.
 While their recommendation was off-putting, I realized that they were in the business of selling tires, not servicing them.
 To them, my tire represented a transaction.
 To my mechanic, my tire represented an ongoing relationship and continuous service to a valued customer.
 My car experiences have taught me that expert advice is invaluable, relationships matter, and that I should call my Pappaw more often.